 Children up to 5 years: 1 €

-Rock paintings, sparkling crystals and glowing stones - in Germany's most northern stalactite cave, the mystical atmosphere is felt as soon as you enter the tunnel: Past detailed reproductions of the earliest rock art, it goes to the "fairytale forest", the most beautiful part of the cave.
-Incidentally, one learns how the earth was created, why the ice age existed, where once there were seas and why the dinosaurs disappeared.
+Rock paintings, sparkling crystals and glowing stones - in Germany's northernmost stalactite cave you can feel the mystical atmosphere as soon as you enter the tunnel.
+You will also learn how the earth was formed, why there was the ice age, where the oceans used to be and why the dinosaurs disappeared.
 The highlight is the 3D slide show with pictures from the neighboring, strictly protected Riesenberg cave.
-And who likes will be delighted with regional products in the country women's cafe.opening hours
+And if you like, you can enjoy regional products in the LandFrauen-Café.

-during holiday periods (NRW): Tue to Fri 2 - 6 pmentry
+in the holiday season (NRW): Tue to Fri 2pm - 6pm

 An unimaginable magical world unfolds here under the earth.
 Thanks to the beautiful lighting, you will not be able to get out of your amazement while dripping quietly in the background.
 Not without reason the Attendorn stalactite cave is the most visited cave in Germany.
 After the only 80 meters long access tunnel you are right in the middle of the colorful world of stalactites, stalagmites and stalagmites, in the middle of the largest connected cave system in Germany.